The department’s operations are primarily administrative and are therefore not usually subject to formal external scrutiny.

 Reports by the Auditor-General, the Commonwealth Ombudsman or parliamentary committees

-In 2017–18, the Auditor-General did not table any reports directly relating to the administration of the department or its operations.
-The Australian National Audit Office provided an unqualified audit report on the department’s 2016–17 financial statements.
+The Auditor-General did not table any reports directly relating to the administration of the department or its operations.
+The Australian National Audit Office provided an unqualified audit report on the department’s 2015–16 financial statements.

-During the reporting year, the Clerk contributed, made submissions or provided evidence to:
+During the reporting year, the Clerk contributed to or made submissions, and/or provided evidence, to:

-- the New South Wales Legislative Council’s Privileges Committee’s inquiry into procedural fairness for inquiry participants
+- the New South Wales Legislative Council’s Procedure Committee’s inquiry into the rules for questions

-- the New South Wales Legislative Council’s Public Accountability Committee’s inquiry into the scrutiny of public accountability in New South Wales.
+- the New South Wales Legislative Council’s Procedure Committee’s inquiry into e-petitions

 Judicial and administrative decisions

-During 2017–18, no judicial decisions or decisions of administrative tribunals or the Australian Information Commissioner had, or are anticipated to have, a significant effect on the operations of the department.
+No judicial decisions or decisions of administrative tribunals or the Australian Information Commissioner during 2016–17 had, or are anticipated to have, a significant effect on the operations of the department.

 Freedom of information